rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

-Other: retrying from the checkpoint where Kratos fights against Daimon and spamming R1+X, Kratos can break out of it.
+Other: retrying from the checkpoint where Kratos fights against Daimon and spamming X and R1, Kratos can break out of it.
 He regains the freedom to move for a moment, and after that may continue doing the mini-game displaced.
 He can win the fight even if his Blade attacks are nowhere near Daimon.

 Videos: